dbulyk/health-checker/README.md

 ## Description
-HealthChecker is a small application for checking the health of a service.
+health-checker is a small application for checking the health of a service.
 It is designed to be used in an environment where the service may be running on a different host than the health checker.
 The health checker will poll the service for CPU and RAM utilization and if it exceeds a certain threshold, it will return a 503 error (StatusServiceUnavailable) to the client.